Watering Bonsai

 Do I need to mist my bonsai?

-Do I need to use a special bonsai watering can?
+Do I need a special bonsai watering can?

 How do I water my bonsai when I go on vacation?